heetpatel1410/HeetPatel/README.md

   </a>
 </p>

-🎓 Electronics & Communication Engineering Student (GTU, 2025–28)
+👨‍💻 About Me

-⚡ Passionate about Embedded Systems | IoT | VLSI
+🌱 I’m currently pursuing B.E. in Electronics and Communication Engineering (GTU, 2025–28) 💡 Interested in Embedded Systems, IoT, and VLSI Design
 ---
 ## 🎓 Education